Remi-Coulom/joedb/doc/source/concurrency.rst

  * ``Network_Channel`` opens a network socket to the server directly.
  * ``ssh::Forward_Channel`` connects to the server with ssh encryption and authentication.

-The example code below shows how to connect to a server via ssh:
+The code below shows how to connect to a server via ssh:

 .. literalinclude:: ../../src/joedb/concurrency/SSH_Server_Connection.h
    :language: c++